LAECIPS: Large Vision Model Assisted Adaptive Edge-Cloud Collaboration for IoT-based Embodied Intelligence System: Experiments

 \begin{description} \item[Q3.] {\em Is the LAECIPS algorithm more adaptable to dynamic environmental changes?} \end{description}

-We make two observations from Fig.~\ref{Comparison of Different Algorithms} and Table~\ref{table2} to answer this question.
-Firstly, Fig.~\ref{Comparison of Different Algorithms} shows the inference mIoU accuracy and CURs of various algorithms in different tasks.
-The data distributions of different tasks from the same dataset are significantly different as shown in Fig.~\ref{freq}, which have certain impacts on the effectiveness of the semantic segmentation models and hard input mining algorithms, leading to fluctuations in the model's inference accuracy and CURs across different tasks.
+We make two observations from Figure~\ref{Comparison of Different Algorithms} and Table~\ref{table2} to answer this question.
+Firstly, Figure~\ref{Comparison of Different Algorithms} shows the inference mIoU accuracy and CURs of various algorithms in different tasks.
+The class distributions of different tasks from the same dataset are significantly different as shown in Figure~\ref{freq}, which have certain impacts on the effectiveness of the edge small model and hard input mining algorithms, leading to fluctuations in the model's inference accuracy and CURs across different tasks.
 Therefore, the performance variances of the evaluated methods for handling different tasks reflect their adaptability to dynamic environments.

-The obtained results indicate that DCSB, MESS, SM, and SPP methods are greatly affected by environmental changes in terms of both inference accuracy and CUR, while LAECIPS remains relatively stable in different tasks.
-It can be seen that LAECIPS outperforms other algorithms in various tasks across the 4 datasets in the experiment.
-LAECIPS has an average inference mIoU accuracy that is more than 5\% higher than other algorithms.
-Table~\ref{table2} shows the accuracy and CUR under different tasks.
-Across different tasks, LAECIPS demonstrates relatively stable CUR variations, while MESS, SM, and SPP methods show significant performance fluctuations.
-DCSB also exhibits stable performance in terms of CUR, but due to its lack of adaptive updates for small models, there is still a certain gap in accuracy compared to LAECIPS, further highlighting the importance of the adaptive update process used in the LAECIPS framework.